 - What’s something guests shouldn’t miss out on at your Hotel or Resort?

-JUNGLE SPA – Experience blissful rituals inspired by Asian traditions and mountain botanicals in our open-air salas inside a bamboo forest.Details
+JUNGLE SPA – Experience blissful rituals inspired by local traditions and mountain botanicals in our open-air salas inside a bamboo forest.Details

 - What is one experience that allows the guest to really immerse themselves in your local culture?

 GOLDEN TRIANGLE EXCURSION – This experience begins with a cruise down the majestic Mekong River on-board a traditional, custom-designed long-tail boat.
 Making its way to the heart of Golden Triangle, where Thailand, Myanmar and Laos converge, the spectacular view that encompasses three different countries is unmatched.
-Guests can soak in the sights and sounds of the Golden Triangle as they get from one place to another like a local, hopping onto a 'songtaew,' followed by a tuk-tuk, to visit a vibrant local market and a revered ancient temple, Chedi Luang.
+Guests can soak in the sights and sounds of the Golden Triangle as they get from one place to another like a local, hopping onto a songthaew, followed by a tuk-tuk, to visit a vibrant local market and a revered ancient temples, Wat Chedi Luang and Wat Pa Sak.

 - What’s your favourite way to experience nature in your area?